syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Transposed range column

-The [`isTransposed`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/isTransposed.html) property of [`CartesianSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries-class.html) can be used to transpose the horizontal and vertical axes, to view the data in a different perspective.
-Using this feature, you can render vertical range column chart.
+The [`isTransposed`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/isTransposed.html) property of [`CartesianSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries-class.html) is used to transpose the horizontal and vertical axes, to view the data in a different perspective.
+Using this feature, you can render range column chart.

 {% highlight dart %}